Samsung/tizen-docs/docs/iot/getting-started/things-app-development.md

         ![Device Definition JSON File](media/device-definition-json-mnid-vid.png)

-    2. Generate the iot certificate following the guide here.[Generating cloud certificates](things-cloud-setup.md#cloud-certificate)
+    2. Generate the IoT certificate following the [Generating cloud certificates](things-cloud-setup.md#generating-cloud-certificates).

 11. Connect the ARTIK 530 or Raspberry Pi 3 board to a Linux computer with a USB cable and make SDB connection.

-    For more information, see [Hardware Configuration](hardware_configuration.md).
+    For more information, see [Hardware Configuration](hardware-configuration.md).

 12. Confirm that "artik" or "rpi3" is shown in the Tizen Studio toolbar.(This will be shown when SDB is connected.)